unbekanntes-pferd/dcprov/readme.md

 * update – update a single customer by id
 * delete – delete a single customer by id
 * config – configure (set, get or remove) token (secure storage: keytar bindings)
+* get-users - get all users for a customer by id
+* get-attributes - get all attributes for a customer by id
+* set-attributes - set attribute(s) for a customer by id

 #### List all customers